 - Uses a paper on-demand file system for all criminal and civil cases

-- Allows secure remote access to attorneys licensed by the Virginia State Bar.
+- Allows secure remote access to non-confidential case files to attorneys licensed by the Virginia State Bar.

 Civil and Criminal Cases